Board of Directors report 2017

 These models make an important contribution to the in-house management of credit risk.
 The customers are scored on a monthly basis, and this provides the basis for ongoing monitoring of the development of Sparebanken Møre's credit risk.
 Specific application scoring models have also been implemented and are used in the credit approval process.

-Each member of staff with customer responsibilities has access to reports which show the development of the credit risk in his or her portfolio.
-The reporting has a hierarchical structure allowing managers in Sparebanken Møre to monitor performance within their respective area of responsibility.
-The reports are used to analyse customers, portfolios and segments, among other things.
-Customer account managers are also provided with an overview of the customers' positions and limits in relation to exposure in financial instruments.
+Through the Group's reporting portal, each member of staff with customer responsibilities has access to reports showing the development of the credit risk in his or her portfolio.
+The portal has a hierarchical structure allowing managers in Sparebanken Møre to monitor performance within their respective area of responsibility.
+The reports are used to analyse customers, portfolios and segments among other things.
+The portal also provides customer account managers with an overview of the customers' positions and limits in relation to exposure in financial instruments.

-The Department for problem loans is part of the Credit and Legal Division.
-The purpose of this department is to improve the efficiency of the processes associated with losses and commitments in default, as well as increase interaction between the legal department, the safe custody department and the credit department.
-This will improve the quality and professionalism in handling impaired commitments, and ensures that case processing will be objective and independent.
+The Special Commitments department is part of the Risk Management & Compliance unit.
+The purpose of this department is to improve the efficiency of the processes associated with losses and commitments in default, as well as increase interaction between the Custodian department and the Credit department.
+This will improve the quality and professionalism in handling impaired commitments and ensures that case processing will be objective and independent.
 The department reports upwards in the management hierarchy independent of the branches.

-The Board of Directors finds that Sparebanken Møre's overall credit risk is within the Group's adopted risk tolerance.
-Exposure to large commitments has been significantly reduced over the last several years, but follow-up and control of this area has been enhanced.
-The Board of Directors finds that Sparebanken Møre is well prepared to handle any increased credit risk in the loan portfolio, and that the Group has a good foundation for increasing its focus on good loan projects in Sparebanken Møre's area of operation in the future.
+The Board finds that Sparebanken Møre's overall credit risk is within the Group's adopted risk tolerance.
+Exposure to large commitments has been significantly reduced over the last years, but follow-up and control of this area has been enhanced.
+The Board finds that Sparebanken Møre is well prepared to handle potential increased credit risk in the loan portfolio, and that the Group has a good foundation for increasing its focus on solid lending projects in Sparebanken Møre's area of operation in the future.

 Sparebanken Møre's market risk is primarily a reflection of activities which are conducted in order to support the Group's daily operations.
-This relates to the Group's funding, the bond portfolio which is maintained in order to meet funding requirements and safeguard access to loans from Norges Bank, as well as customer-generated interest rate and foreign exchange trading.
+This relates to the Group's funding, the bond portfolio which is maintained in order to meet funding requirements and safeguard access to loans from Norges Bank as well as customer-generated interest rate- and currency trading.

 The Board stipulates limits for the Group's market risk in the market risk strategy.
-The limits are monitored by the risk management department.
+The limits are monitored by the Risk Management & Compliance unit.
 The amounts of the limits are agreed against the background of analyses of negative market movements.
 Based on an evaluation of risk profile, management and control, it is assumed that the Bank accepts low risk within the market risk area.
-The governing documents that deal with market risk are reviewed and renewed at least annually by the Board, most recently in December 2016.
+The governing documents dealing with market risk are reviewed and renewed at least annually by the Board, most recently in December 2017.
 The Bank's board receives monthly reports on the development of market risk.
 The limits for market risk are conservative, and on an overall basis, market risk represents a small part of the Group's aggregate risk.

-The Board of Directors finds that the Group's risk exposure in the area of market risk is within the adopted risk tolerance limits.
+The Board finds that the Group's risk exposure in the area of market risk is within the adopted risk tolerance limits.

 Two key quantitative requirements have been established for liquidity: